manisha-jaiswal/Voice-based-Email-service-for-visually-challenged-people/README.md

         send.
 User would not require attaching the file.

         Record option will be provided in the compose window itself.
 Once recorded it will confirm whether the recording is perfect or not by letting the user hear it and if the user confirms it will be automatically attached to the mail

      3. SENT MAIL

         This option will keep a track of all the mails sent by the user.
-If the user wants to access these mails, this option will provide them with their needs.
+If the user wants to access these mails,this option will provide them with their needs.

         In order to access the sent mails user will need to perform the actions provided by the prompt to navigate between mails.
 When the control lands on particular mail user will be prompted as who the receiver was and what is the subject of the mail.

         This will help the user in efficiently understanding and extracting the required mail.

       4. TRASH

          This option will keep a track of all the mails deleted by the user.
 Deleted mails could be the ones from inbox or sent mail.
 If at any time the user needs to retrieve a mail which was deleted it can be done from this option